wmhilton-stoplight/platform-docs/2.-workspaces/q-account-settings.md

 # User Account Settings

 Use the **Account Settings** page to update your user settings across all workspaces.
-Email digest settings apply only to the current workspace, however.
+Email digest settings and Connected Accounts apply only to the current workspace, however.

 To modify account settings: